Amarilli/Texas-Education-and-Accountability-Rating-a-Machine-Learning-Model/README.md

 ![boxplot](https://github.com/Amarilli/project-4/blob/main/Images/boxplot.png)

-The following heatmap uses the data frame we created for our model and demonstrates the correlation between Accountability Rating and
+The following heatmap uses the data frame we created for our model and demonstrates the correlation between Accountability Rating and all the categories used for our machine model comparing data from two different school years
+: 2020-2021 and 2021-2022.

 ![heatmap](https://github.com/Amarilli/project-4/blob/main/website/static/images/heatmap_labeled.png)

-Lastly, we created a scatter plot with a linear regression fit line to quickly evaluate how two variables (attendance rate and graduation rate) correlate and whether the trend is consistent across different accountability ratings.
+Lastly, we created a scatter plot with a linear regression fit line to quickly evaluate how two variables (attendance and graduation rates) correlate and whether the trend is consistent across different accountability ratings.

 ![correlation](https://github.com/Amarilli/project-4/blob/main/Images/correlation.png)